broadinstitute/gnomad-deployments/elasticsearch/README.md

 - Optionally, a set of ingest nodes if you uncomment them.

-It also included a [PushSecret](https://external-secrets.io/latest/api/pushsecret/) definition to update the `gnomad-v4-elasticsearch-password` secret in the GCP Secret Manager with the current value of the `gnomad-es-elastic-user` that is created by the Elastic operator.
+It also includes a [PushSecret](https://external-secrets.io/latest/api/pushsecret/) definition to update the `gnomad-v4-elasticsearch-password` secret in the GCP Secret Manager with the current value of the `gnomad-es-elastic-user` secret that is created by the Elastic operator.

 Under normal circumstances, you should not apply this configuration directly.
 Make The desired changes to the config in a pull request, and then merge it after review.
 The deployment can then be triggered from ArgoCD.